saiayyappa/saiayyappa.in/src/content/blog/first-post.md

 That's all!
 I became a web developer.
 Funny thing was I sometimes speculate, why I even code?
 But it's out of joy.
 Hope reading this when I am old, will give me same invigoration/enthusiam.

 The point of scribbling this is purely to pass time.
-No useful thing has been achieved but still writing is a good hobby.
+No useful thing has been achieved but still writing is a good hobby I am trying to cultivate.

+I know this rant is not enough and it ended anti-climatic.
+Expect this till the end.

+PS.: I don't use gippity for writing stuffs.
+Since I have mild OCD (self-diagnosed), I tend to do stuffs myself mostly.

 > Okay, Ciao! my future self!